SamuelGarrattIqa/katacoda/specflow_api_testing/step1_setup_project.md

 `dotnet test`{{execute}}

-* There is also a Setup file, that contains step that helps setting up the test.
+* There is also a Setup file, that contains steps that help setting up the test.
-The set up file can be viewed from here `specflow_api_test/SpecFlowApiTests/Support/SetUp.cs`{{open}}
+The set up file can be viewed from `specflow_api_test/SpecFlowApiTests/Support/SetUp.cs`{{open}}

 Inside the setup method `lines 13-20` is code to set some basic settings for handling `JSON`.
 The API request and responses are in Json format and hence we need something to handle it.
 It also stores a property `GetInformation.Client` that can be used for any API object.
-It represents the client that submits the requests and recieves the response.
+It represents the client that submits HTTP requests and receives their response.